groc-prog/pyneo4j-ogm/README.md

 This is a crucial step, because if you don't register your models with the client, you won't be able to work with them in any way.
 Should you try to work with a model that is not registered with the client instance, you will get a `UnregisteredModel` exception.
 This exception also gets raised if a database model defines a relationship property with other (unregistered) models as a target or relationship model.
 For more information about relationship properties, see the [`Relationship properties on node models`](#relationship-properties-on-node-models) section.

+> **Note**: If you don't explicitly define labels for node models or a type for a relationship model, you will see a warning in the console.
+This is because the library will use the name of the model as the label/type.
+This is not recommended, because most of the time you will want to define your own labels/types.

 If you have defined any indexes or constraints on your models, they will be created automatically when registering them (if not disabled when the client got initialized).

 If you don't register your models with the client, you will still be able to run cypher queries directly with the client, but you will `loose automatic model resolution` from queries.
 This means that, instead of database models, the raw Neo4j classes are returned.

 #### Executing Cypher queries <a name="executing-cypher-queries"></a>

 Node- and RelationshipModels provide many methods for commonly used cypher queries, but sometimes you might want to execute a custom cypher with more complex logic.
 For this purpose, the client instance provides a `cypher()` method that allows you to execute custom cypher queries.
-The `cypher()` method takes a three arguments:
+The `cypher()` method takes three arguments:

 - `query`: The cypher query to execute.
 - `parameters`: A dictionary containing the parameters to pass to the query.